Dumbalaone/alx-system_engineering-devops/0x02-shell_redirections/README.md

-17-Display line that dont contain pattern "bin" in /etc/passwd 18-Display all lines of /etc/ssh/sshd_config starting with a letter(includes capital leter) 19-Replace all characters A and c from input to Z and e respectively
+17-Display line that dont contain pattern "bin" in /etc/passwd 18-Display all lines of /etc/ssh/sshd_config starting with a letter(includes capital leter) 19-Replace all characters A and c from input to Z and e respectively 20-a script that removes all letters c and C from input.